rahulgupta-01/Plan_1_2025/Brickie_WA.md

 ---

-> ℹ️ This roadmap integrates AITSL/WA SNMP/TRBWA requirements we discussed, plus exact TRBWA rule points (processing times, qualifications, English, fit & proper, professional standards, final-year path, fees).
+> ℹ️ This roadmap reflects **WASMOL Schedule 2 only** (no Schedule 1 or Graduate stream).
 Always re-check official pages before submission as policies can change.